silentindark/kamailio-asterisk-docker-compose/README.md

 - docker exec -it kamailio-asterisk-docker-compose_kamailio_database_1 /bin/bash

 # Mariadb Usage
-I have commented out all mariadb as I prefer using postgres but you can use it by commenting out postgres and uncommenting mariadb stuff
+I have commented out all mariadb as I prefer using postgres but you can use it by commenting out postgres and uncommenting mariadb stuff.